shadow81627/daim/content/blog/nuxt.md

 ## Summary

 Now you know what makes Nuxt so awesome and how to get started.
-You can check out my other post about [setting up a static site blog using Nuxt](/blog/how-to-build-a-static-site-blog).
+You can check out my other post [Build a Static Site Blog with Nuxt](/blog/how-to-build-a-static-site-blog).